 There are many reasons for disputing a credit report.
-The main goal for disputing is to correct any inaccurate or incomplete information on consumer’s credit report.
+The main goal for disputing credit reports is to correct any inaccurate or incomplete information on the consumer’s credit report.

 If an error stays on the credit report for long, it may unfairly represent consumers and negatively affect their lives when attempting to get a loan, rent an apartment, apply for a job, and open a new credit card.

 One of the best ways to dispute items on credit reports is to write a credit dispute letter to the credit reporting agencies.
 If the claims are legitimate, the agencies will investigate the issue and correct the errors.
 The first step to write a dispute letter is to obtain a credit report.